 There is this fear that there will never be enough.

 This happens with food too.
 We keep right on eating after we have eaten.
-Piling more food on top of what we have just eaten.
+Piling more food on top of what we have just eaten so that our stomachs never have time to empty out.
 Snacks are all around us telling us to eat again every few minutes.